elixirschool/elixirschool/vi/lessons/basics/modules.md

 "Good morning Sean."
 ```

-### Module attributes
+### Module Attributes

 Module attributes are most commonly used as constants in Elixir.
-Let's take a look at a simple example:
+Let's look at a simple example:

 ```elixir
 defmodule Example do